-- a.
-Biomass Fuel systems shall be included in Ratings only when a permanent heating system sized to meet the load of the Dwelling Unit does not exist.
-Where installed to supplement a permanent heating system that cannot meet the load of the Dwelling Unit, the biomass system shall be assigned only that part of the load that cannot be met by the permanent heating system. - q.
-For a Rated Home without a heating system, a gas Furnace heating system-with the efficiency provided in Table 4.2.2(1b) and DSE=0.80 shall be assumed for both the Energy Rating Reference Home and Rated Home.
-For a Rated Home that has no access to natural gas or fossil fuel delivery, an Air Source Heat Pump with the efficiency provided in Table 4.2.2(1b) and DSE=0.80 shall be assumed for both the Energy Rating Reference Home and Rated Home. - r.
-When the Rated Home is in a building with multiple Dwelling Units and where Dwelling Unit Mechanical Ventilation System supply air is pre-conditioned by a shared system30 before delivery31 to the Dwelling Unit, that shared pre-conditioning system shall be represented in the Rated Home simulation as a separate HVAC systemSystem in addition to the primary space conditioning system serving the Dwelling Unit.
-The supply airflow delivered to the Rated Home is the only conditioning load that shall be assigned to that shared equipment and shall be determined as described in Table 4.2.2(1), Note k.
-Accordingly, the capacity of the simulated pre-conditioning equipment shall be the actual capacity pro-rated by the ratio of Rated Home supply airflow divided by total airflow through the actual shared pre-conditioning equipment. - s.
-For a Rated Home without a cooling system, an electric air-Air conditioner Conditioner with the efficiency provided in Table 4.2.2(1b) and DSE=0.80 shall be assumed for both the Energy Rating Reference Home and the Rated Home. - t.
-For a Rated Home with a nonstorage-type water heater or where a shared water heater provides service hot water to the Rated Home, a 40-gallon storage-type water heater of the same fuel as the proposed water heater shall be assumed for the Energy Rating Reference Home.
+- (r) When the Rated Home is in a building with multiple Dwelling Units, and where Dwelling-Unit Mechanical Ventilation System supply air is pre-conditioned by a shared system before delivery to the Dwelling Unit, that shared pre-conditioning system shall be represented in the Rated Home simulation as a separate HVAC system, in addition to the primary space conditioning system serving the Dwelling Unit.
+The supply airflow delivered to the Rated Home is the only conditioning load that shall be assigned to that shared equipment, and shall be determined as described in Table 4.2.2(1), endnote (k).
+Accordingly, the capacity of the simulated pre-conditioning equipment shall be the actual capacity pro-rated by the ratio of Rated Home supply airflow divided by total airflow through the actual shared pre-conditioning equipment. - (s) For a Rated Home without a cooling system, an electric air conditioner with the efficiency provided in Table 4.2.2(1a) shall be assumed for both the Energy Rating Reference Home and the Rated Home. - (t) For a Rated Home with a non-storage-type water heater or where a shared water heater provides service hot water to the Rated Home, a 40-gallon storage-type water heater of the same fuel as the proposed water heater shall be assumed for the Energy Rating Reference Home.
 For tankless water heaters with an Energy Factor, EF shall be multiplied by 0.92 for Rated Home calculations.
 For tankless water heaters with a Uniform Energy Factor, UEF shall be multiplied by 0.94 for Rated Home calculations.
 For a Rated Home without a proposed water heater, a 40-gallon storage-type water heater of the same fuel as the predominant fuel type used for the heating system(s) shall be assumed for both the Rated and Energy Rating Reference Homes.
-In both cases, the Energy Factor of the water heater shall be as prescribed for the Energy Rating Reference Home water heater by Table 4.2.2(1).
+In both cases the Energy Factor of the water heater shall be as prescribed for the Energy Rating Reference Home water heater by Table 4.2.2(1). - (u) The Uniform Energy Factor (UEF) or Energy Factor (EF) shall be obtained for residential hot water equipment, or the Thermal Efficiency (TE) and Standby loss (SL) shall be obtained for commercial hot water equipment, from manufacturer's literature or from AHRI directory for equipment being used, where available.
+For commercial water heaters, where EF or UEF is not available, an Approved commercial hot water system calculator shall be used to determine the EF or UEF.